ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 Discovery Agent can be installed anywhere it can access the Axway API Manager APIs.

-Traceability Agent must be installed on the same machine where the API Gateway event logs are stored, as the agent reads those files to push the transaction to AMPLIFY Central.
+Traceability Agent must be installed on the same machine where the API Gateway event logs are stored, as the agent reads those files to push the transaction to Amplify Central.

 #### Installing AWS API Gateway agents